Best Places to Visit in Slovenia On Day Trips From Ljubljana

 For shopping tips, you’ll want to get your hands on some Idrija lace, which is celebrated as an important local handicraft with an annual festival of lace held in the town.
 The lace school here has been operating since the mid-nineteenth century and makes for a great Slovenian souvenir.

 Don’t skip Idrija while in Slovenia!
 When I visited, I rented a car and drove from Ljubljana.
 The drive was easy during the summer, but there are mountains to drive through.
-This part of the country is just lovely to tour by car.
+This part of the country is just lovely to tour by car, but if you don’t have your own transport, you can take a day tour from Ljubljana.

 By Karolina from Lazy Travel Blog